-His book The End: Jim Morrison purports Morrison died in a toilet stall of the club.
-Morrison had certainly spent countless nights at the venue, often alongside Courson.
-On July 3, 1971, however, Bernett saw him enter the bathroom with two drug dealers at 1:00 a.m.
+Instead, his book The End: Jim Morrison claims that The Doors frontman actually died in a toilet stall at Rock’n’Roll Circus.
+While in Paris, Morrison had certainly spent countless nights at the venue, often alongside Courson.
+But on July 3, 1971, Bernett allegedly saw him meeting up with two drug dealers before he headed to the bathroom around 2 a.m.

-When Morrison failed to reemerge, Bernett had a bouncer kick the door down to find him unconscious.
+When Morrison failed to reemerge, Bernett had a bouncer kick the door down, only to find him unconscious.
 Bernett alerted a doctor — a regular at the bar — who confirmed Morrison was dead.

 “The flamboyant singer of ‘The Doors,’ the beautiful California boy, had become an inert lump crumpled in the toilet of a nightclub,” wrote Bernett.
 “When we found him dead, he had a little foam on his nose, and some blood too, and the doctor said, ‘That must be an overdose of heroin.'”

-French writer Patrick Chauvel recalled the same.
-He was tending bar that night and suddenly found himself helping people carry Morrison up a staircase.
+As shocking as that might seem, Bernett isn’t the only person to tell this story.
+Writer and photographer Patrick Chauvel recalled many of the same things.
+He was tending bar that night and suddenly found himself helping carry Morrison up a staircase.
 With no ambulance called, Chauvel believed Morrison had died already or passed out from various substances.

 “I think he was already dead,” said Chauvel.
 “I don’t know.
 It was a long time ago, and weren’t drinking only water.”

-Bernett maintains that the two drug dealers responsible insisted that Morrison was merely unconscious.
-He wanted to call an ambulance but was warned by his boss to stay silent.
-Ultimately, Bernett believes that the drug dealers carried Morrison’s body outside and drove him home — dumping it in the tub as Courson slept.
+Bernett maintains that the two drug dealers at the scene insisted that Morrison had just “fainted.”
+While Bernett wanted to call an ambulance, he was soon warned by his boss to stay silent.
+Ultimately, he believes that the drug dealers carried Morrison’s body outside and drove him home — dumping him into the tub as Courson slept.

 The Legacy Of Jim Morrison’s Death

 The most widely accepted account of Jim Morrison’s death is that he and Courson spent the night doing heroin and listening to music together.
-They snorted the drug since Morrison afraid of needles.
-Unfortunately, that particular heroin was too strong for Morrison.
+They snorted the drug because Morrison was reportedly afraid of needles.
+Unfortunately, that particular batch of heroin was too strong for Morrison.

-As no autopsy was ever performed, countless theories have emerged.
-Some suggested Morrison faked his death.
-Others claimed he moved to New York City to recite poetry or left for Oregon to open the Jim Morrison Sanctuary ranch under the name of Bill Loyer.
+As no autopsy was ever performed and many details about that fateful night remain murky, countless conspiracy theories have emerged throughout the decades.
+Some have even suggested that Morrison faked his own death, moving to New York City to recite poetry or escaping to Oregon to open the Jim Morrison Sanctuary ranch under the name of Bill Loyer.